keller00/personal-blog/aboutme.md

 I have worked on many of my own projects, which can be found on my GitHub account.

-I have completed 16 months of internship at Evertz Microsystems developing video related applications and doing devops work.
-You might have also seen me at the Nvidia HQ in Santa Clara where I completed a 4 months long internship working on their cloud solution.
+You might have also seen me at one of these places doing these things:
+* Evertz Microsystem: developing video applications and doing devops work
+* Nvidia HQ: working on their cloud solution
+* Snowflake: working on various parts of their database